OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_binding.rst

    .. py:method:: order(i)
       :noindex:

-      Get the order value of the i-th connection.
+      Get the segment order of the i-th connection.
+If order = 1, then the segment is stored as node -> neighbor, if order = -1 then the segment is stored as neighbor -> node.

       :param i: Connection index (int)
       :rtype: int